deelam/graphtools/README.md

 ## Problem characteristics
 * There is no single graph schema to rule them all (for different datatypes, domains, and usecases).
 * Interpretation of sourceData is not trivial -- requires domain knowledge.
-Hence, we enable those experts to map the sourceData into a graph representation, which is more easily interpretable.
+Hence, we enable those experts to map the sourceData into a graph representation, which is more easily interpreted.
 * Even when given a graph representation of the data, it needs to be translated into a graph schema that is at least compatible (if not consistent) with other graphs.
 * It may not be efficient or reasonable to merge graphs, which duplicate data from the original graphs.
 So, we want to minimize copying data when possible.